Common Sugar Ants

 Odorous House Ant

-Odorous house ants are small brown to black ants that grow up to 1/8 of an inch in length that earn their reputation by release a foul coconut odor when crushed or threatened.
-While they feed on various items throughout your home, they prefer foods high in sugar like cookies or other wrapped or unwrapped food.
-Commonly they feed on outdoor sugar sources like honeydew, which is created by aphids.
+Odorous house ants are small brown to black ants that grow up to 1/8 of an inch in length and earn their reputation by releasing a foul coconut odor when crushed or threatened.
+While they feed on various items throughout your home, they prefer foods high in sugar, like cookies or other wrapped or unwrapped food.
+Commonly, they feed on outdoor sugar sources like honeydew, which is created by aphids.

-They comfortably live in outdoor nests underneath yard debris and general clutter, but they can be found inside near moist sites like under sinks and in the kitchen under appliances.
+They comfortably live in outdoor nests underneath yard debris and general clutter, but they can also be found inside near moist sites like under sinks and in the kitchen under appliances.
 In spring to summer, odorous house ants establish trails for finding nests and reliable food sources.
-The longer an infestation continues the greater these trails and abundance of nests along it will be.
+The longer an infestation continues, the greater these trails and the abundance of nests along it will be.

-Since odorous house ants crave sugar, you will need to apply a gel bait such as Ant-Trax Ant Bait.
-This material mimics sweets that odorous house ants feed on, encouraging the pest to take it back to their nests and feed on it causing the entire colony to perish.
-Simply wipe down application surfaces with a warm wet rag to decrease competing food surfaces and increase chances of the pest to feed on the bait material.
+Since odorous house ants crave sugar, you must apply a gel bait such as Ant-Trax Ant Bait.
+This material mimics sweets that odorous house ants feed on, encouraging the pests to take them back to their nests and feed on them, causing the entire colony to perish.
+Wipe down application surfaces with a warm wet rag to decrease competing food surfaces and increase the chances of the pest feeding on the bait material.

-Place a pea-size drop where you have noticed ant activity, but make sure it at least one food apart from each application site.
-This product can be used on countertops, in kitchens, in bathrooms, near appliances, near baseboards, and entry points like crack and crevices in window and door frames.
-Allow at least 7 to 10 days to pass to give the odorous house ant enough time to consume the bait material.
+Place a pea-sized drop where you have noticed ant activity, but ensure it is at least one foot apart from each application site.
+This product can be used on countertops, kitchens, bathrooms, appliances, baseboards, and entry points like cracks and crevices in window and door frames.
+Allow at least 7 to 10 days for the odorous house ant to consume the bait material.

 Pavement Ant